Look for this sign above the door and you know you’re at Yukotopia.

 Tonight I visited Yukotopia Dead Heads Land Night Club where its fifteenth anniversary party is in full swing, featuring Sandy Rothman, a masterful multi-instrumental player from Berkeley who had played at the grand opening and the tenth anniversary festivities as well.
 Sandy played in several bands with Jerry Garcia, and sings with the same kind of friendly, slightly sardonic, laid-back delivery for which the Dead are known.
 The three other players live in Tokyo.
 Lots of joy emanated from the stage during their sets and the audience loved them, too.

-Meet Roku, the sound engineer, Yuko, the club owner, and Masahiko, the official club photographer.
+Meet Roku Uehara, the club manager and sound engineer, Yuko Tsukamoto, the club owner, and their friend, Masahiko, the official club photographer.

 After Sandy and the Anniversary Band played their acoustic sets, the Warlocks played a couple of electric Grateful Dead sets and the audience danced.